Drug And Alcohol EvaluationsAI Template IconToolbar IconShare Icon

 Physicians or mental health professionals may initiate an evaluation if a patient presents symptoms suggestive of substance misuse.
 For example, unexplained health problems, significant weight changes, or behavioral changes might prompt an evaluation.

-Courts often require these evaluations during cases involving driving under the influence (DUI) or other drug-related offenses.
-They help determine the extent of the individual's substance abuse and inform decisions about sentencing, probation, or treatment requirements.
+These evaluations are often court-ordered and will be part of the court records during cases involving driving under the influence (DUI) or other drug-related charges.
+They help criminal defense attorneys determine the extent of the individual's substance abuse and inform decisions about sentencing, probation, or treatment program requirements.

 In family court, if one parent alleges that the other has a substance abuse problem, the judge may order a Drug and Alcohol Evaluation.
 The outcome can significantly influence decisions about child custody and visitation rights.